ccheshirecat/volant/docs/architecture.md

 - MCP/AG-UI command adapters open protocol integration with AI systems.
 - Planned plugin system (stored in `plugins` table) for workload automation modules.

-Keep this page current as implementation evolves; treat it as the canonical blueprint for Viper operators and contributors.
+Keep this page current as implementation evolves; treat it as the canonical blueprint for overhyped operators and contributors.